MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 # Dynamics 365 Remote Assist User Guide

-Use Microsoft Dynamics 365 Remote Assist to connect and collaborate using hands-free video calling, mixed reality annotation, and file (image and PDF) sharing.
+Use Microsoft Dynamics 365 Remote Assist to connect and collaborate using hands-free video calling, mixed reality annotations, and file (image and PDF) sharing.
 Use your HoloLens to call an expert who's using Microsoft Teams, and then share what you see on HoloLens to solve problems and complete tasks together, faster.